callum-jones19/leadlight/notes.md

       implementation.
       4. For now, I'm going to leave everything in the same module.
-That's because for the moment, we're only dealing with one plugin - there is no need to overengineer this, because assuming that I make sure the code is relatively decoupled.
+That's because for the moment, we're only dealing with one plugin - there is no need to overengineer this, because assuming that I will make sure the code is relatively decoupled.
+That way, as it grows, I can just reorganize in whichever way makes the most sense.
    2. Consider how we should make the GUI for the plugins - can we just let the DAW take care of that?
 Or, do we need to use something like `iced`/`egui`
+6. How do we actually link the VST3 binaries to the workspace?
+And, how is the final binary formatted?
+Is it a VST3 file?
+How do we get to that?
+   1. Let's start by just trying to compile the examples in the vst3-sys repo.
+      1. So, crossreferencing the built example, and the Airwindows Consolidated VST3 code, it turns out a VST3 "file" is actually a folder.
+This contains the `.so` file, and a JSON that contains information about the plugin.
+   2. TODO